wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

     While `sg_motl_read()` is formatted in a way that is a bit easier to read, it requires substantially more memory.

 2. We will parse our desired subtomograms using logical indexing.
-As an illustration,  we will first index by tomo_num; in this case we want tomo 1.
+We will first index by tomo_num; in this case we want tomo 1.
-(In this example, this will result in matching all particles, but not if there are multiple tomograms.)
+(Since we only have one tomogram in this example, this will match all particles, but it would not if there were multiple tomograms in the motivelist.)

         idx1 = motl.tomo_num == 1;